 The problem they handed us began with the bank and has continued and developed throughout our history.
 It may at times have served as a kind of gift.
 It’s a lot easier and more fun to yell about constitutionality than to mount a persuasive case for or against some controversial piece of legislation.
 The early divide on the Constitution is also attractively teachable.

-In the end, though, an imprinting faux-constitutionalism has dragged our debates down and undermined collective understanding of the nature of national government.
+In the end, though, this kind of hyperconstitutionalism has dragged our debates down and undermined public understanding of the nature of national government.
 In close-up, the founding phenomenon that we like to cast as a philosophically fundamental divide looks like a lot of stale hot air.
-We’ve been living in a fantasy, so fully worked into the public sense of American history and civics that it can be hard to imagine ever getting back to some kind of reality.
+We’ve been living in a fantasy, so fully worked into the public sense of American history and civics that it can be hard to imagine ever getting back to some sense of reality.

 A first step might be to question the kneejerk, repetitive appeals to constitutionality that pervade public discourse.
 James Madison hasn’t always been our friend.
 Another might be to notice the similarities, in certain practical terms, of Hamiltonianism and Jeffersonianism.
-That great binary—though so highly teachable!—hasn’t always been our friend either.
+That great binary—ever so teachable!—hasn’t always been our friend either.